team-roadromeo1/resume_manager_worker/README.md

 # Resume Manager API

-The Resume Manager API is a Spring Boot application that enables you to manage resumes and CVs through a powerful and user-friendly API.
-With this API, you can perform operations such as creating, retrieving, updating, and deleting resumes, making it seamless to integrate resume management into your applications and services.
+The Resume Manager API is a Spring Boot application that enables you to manage resume data through a powerful and user-friendly API.
+With this API, you can perform operations such as creating, retrieving, updating, and deleting resume data, making it seamless to integrate resume management into your applications and services.

 ![API Demo](demo.gif)

 ## Features

-- **Create Resumes**: Use the Resume Manager API to programmatically create new resumes by providing the necessary information.
+- **Create Resume Data**: Use the Resume Manager API to programmatically create new resume data by providing the necessary information.

-- **Retrieve Resumes**: Fetch comprehensive details about resumes, including personal information, education history, work experience, skills, and more.
+- **Retrieve Resume Data**: Fetch comprehensive details about resume, including personal information, education history, work experience, skills, and more.

-- **Update Resumes**: Easily update existing resumes with new data or edits to keep them current.
+- **Update Resume Data**: Easily update existing resume data with new data or edits to keep them current.

-- **Delete Resumes**: Remove outdated or irrelevant resumes from the system using API endpoints.
+- **Delete Resume Data**: Remove outdated or irrelevant resume data from the system using API endpoints.

 ## Installation and Setup